 Site description A gently sloping greenfield site adjoining King Stag Mill (a notable landmark on the approach to Hazelbury Bryan), extending to about 0.84ha (excludes the full extent of the field).
 Existing use Agricultural field.
 Neighbouring uses The site is bordered by an existing employment site to the west, and fields to all other sides Visual impact and landscape interest Moderately visible, primarily from The Common.
 The most elevated point on the site may be conspicuous in long views.
 No notable landscape features other than strong hedgerow boundary Wildlife interest An improved agricultural field, the only ecological interest noted being the two lengths of hedge that would still require a survey under the Hedgerow Regulations Historic interest This location is remote from any heritage assets - the closest being Mill End Farm to the south side of The Common.
 Flood risk / ground conditions Surface water flood maps indicate potential drainage across the field onto and across The Common to drain into the River Lydden on the far side Access points / and suitability Direct from The Common.
 Vehicular access will require suitable visibility splays in each direction along the carriageway - which will require removal of a substantial section of the existing roadside hedge.
-Not within easy walking distance of (800m) of the local settlements Summary - main benefits and issues to mitigate Away from residential areas adjoining existing employment area Visual impact of higher ground in long distance views and as seen from the road Potential surface water flood risk (if not properly understood and mitigated) Visual impact of higher ground in long distance views and as seen from the road Potential loss of hedgerows Potential surface water flood risk (if not properly understood and mitigated) Visual impact of higher ground in long distance views and as seen from the road Potential surface water flood risk (if not properly understood and mitigated)
+Not within easy walking distance of (800m) of the local settlements Summary - main benefits and issues Away from residential areas adjoining existing Potential surface water flood risk (if not properly understood and mitigated)